kai2nenobu/chocolatey-packages/font-hackgen/README.md

 If the installation or update of this package fails, it may be for the following reasons.

-- Hakuen is already installed.
+- HakuGen is already installed.
 - Some applications are using HakuGen.

 Remove the HackGen or close any applications that use HackGen before trying to install or update the package.